ROCm/AMDMIGraphX/doc/src/reference/py.rst

 .. py:method:: get_main_module()

-    Get main module of the program
+    Get main module of the program.

     :rtype module

 .. py:method:: create_module(name)

-    Create and add a module of provided name into the program
+    Create and add a module of provided name into the program.

     :param str name : name of the new module
     :rtype module